Online Learning of Whittle Indices for Restless Bandits with Non-Stationary Transition Kernels: Online Problem Setting

 \begin{definition}[\textbf{Whittle Index}] Given indexablity and transition kernel $P_{n,t}$, the Whittle index $W_{n, t}(s; P_{n,t})$ of arm $n$ at state $s\in \mathcal S$ in episode $t$ is defined as:

 \end{definition} The Whittle index $W_{n, t}(s; P_{n,t})$ represents the minimum activation cost at which activating arm $n$ in state $s$ at episode $t$ is equally optimal to not activating it.

-{\bf Whittle Index Policy} activates at most $M$ arms out of $N$ arms with highest Whittle indices.
-However, as we can observe from \eqref{Whittle}, we can compute Whittle index if we know the transition kernel $P_{n,t}$ of every episode $t\in [T]$.
-Next, we model how transition kernels change over every episode.
+{\bf Whittle Index Policy} activates at most $M$ arms out of $N$ arms with the highest Whittle indices $W_{n, t}(s_{n, h, t}; P_{n,t})$.
+However, as we can observe from \eqref{Whittle}, we can compute the Whittle index if we know the transition kernel $P_{n,t}$ of every episode $t\in [T]$.
+In many applications, the transition kernel can be unknown and time-varying.
+For example, the transmission success probability of moving users can be unknown and time-varying, making the transition kernel in the wireless scheduling application unknown and time-varying.
+In Section \ref{wirelessscheduling}, we have discussed these phenomena in one wireless scheduling application.